jedrulcia/DailyCodingProblems/README.md

 CodingProblem42:
 Given an N by M matrix consisting only of 1's and 0's, find the largest rectangle containing only 1's and return its area.

+CodingProblem43:
+Find the minimum number of coins required to make n cents.